Make these string art DIY stocking holders with just a few items! All you need is a template, nails, a hammer and some string!

-But even if a super cute stocking holder isn’t totally unnecessary, it’s certainly fun to craft and DIY!
+But even if a super cute stocking holder isn’t necessary, it’s undoubtedly fun to craft and DIY!
 And you’re not going to believe how simple this is.
 It turned out even cuter than I imagined in my head.

 Supplies to Make a DIY String Art Christmas Stocking Holder